yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2023/index.md

 Installing updates and DLC for multi-program applications (such as a game launcher with several games inside) didn't work properly on yuzu.
 This meant games like `Super Mario 3D All-Stars` would only launch the base game version no matter what the user did.
-The current virtual file system implementation can’t properly support this, which is one of the many areas Project Gaia is acting upon.
+The current virtual file system implementation can’t properly support this, which is one of the many areas Project Gaia is geared to fix.
 To bypass this limitation, byte[] {{< gh-hovercard "11319" "creates synthetic update metadata" >}} inside yuzu, allowing the update/DLC to pass through and load correctly.

-The [FearlessTobi](https://github.com/FearlessTobi) fixed {{< gh-hovercard "11367" "an *old* regression" >}} affecting how the game’s size is displayed on the game list when using games dumped with an outdated method.
+[FearlessTobi](https://github.com/FearlessTobi) fixed {{< gh-hovercard "11367" "an *old* regression" >}} affecting how the game’s size is displayed on the game list when using games dumped with an outdated method.
 How old is the regression?
 Well, it’s 5 years old by now.

 FearlessTobi also fixed a bug in {{< gh-hovercard "11370" "how an error is handled" >}} when a game tries to rename a file to a name that already exists.